WangLabforComputationalBiology/InterMoBA/README.md

 ### FAQ

 - **Benchmark data and paper results**
-  Download the required benchmark files from the [InterMoBA Zenodo repository](https://zenodo.org/records/16155738).
+  Download the required benchmark files from the [InterMoBA repository](https://osf.io/a2qgn/?view_only=00ef5cad85d04f8aa00838c9f677957e).
   Extract `benchmark.zip` and `dock_results.zip`; place their contents as instructed in the project structure.

 - **Training data**